Skip to Main Content

 If the author is not named in the sentence, the citation number appears at the end of the sentence immediately following the period or other end punctuation mark.

-For multiple citations, place a comma between numbers that are not consecutive and a dash between those that are.
-No spaces between numbers and commas.5,8-9
+For multiple citations, place a comma between numbers that are not in a consecutive series and a dash between those that are.
+No spaces between numbers and commas.5,8-10

 For page numbers, if required, include in the superscript in parentheses with no space between the parentheses and the number.
 5(p.10)